gwtw/js-data-structures/README.md

 A collection of data structures written in JavaScript.

 Detailed information on the complexity of each data structure is located [here][3].
-To learn more about how some of the data structures are implemented, have a look at the [technical articles on my blog][2].
+To learn more about how some of the data structures are implemented, check out the [technical articles on Growing with the Web](http://www.growingwiththeweb.com/p/explore.html?t=Data%20structure)..

 ## Installing